 Entering the world of substance abuse and drug addiction treatment isn’t easy.
 It can feel like you have to learn a whole new language.
 Here are some common terms you’ll need to know to help your spouse with drug abuse treatment.

-Drug Addiction – According to the National Institute on Drug Abuse, addiction is a chronic disease that occurs when a person seeks drugs and uses them compulsively, even with negative consequences.
+chronic disease that occurs when a person seeks drugs and uses them compulsively, even with negative consequences.

 Drug Abuse – When someone uses substances for something other than what they’re intended for, it’s called drug abuse or substance abuse.
 Abuse doesn’t always lead to addiction, yet addiction always starts with abuse.
 The differences between drug abuse and drug addiction can be subtle, however.